Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ### Low-earth-orbiting

 All signals mentioned here are RHCP except NOAA 15, which doesn't have a specific polarization due to a bent antenna.
+Please note that the signals listed under this heading are strong enough to be receivable [without a dish]({{site.baseurl}}/docs/Radio/Creating%20a%20helix%20for%20direct%20satrx.html), but it isn't recommended for beginners as the receptions are very often riding the margins of clean decodes.

 |Signal|Minimum dish size|Symbol rate|FEC|Notes|
 |---|---|---|---|---|